-A General Assembly of 30 members, which the President also appoints for a three-year term, represents PIF's ultimate shareholder, the people of Palestine.
-The General Assembly provides strategic guidance to the Board of Directors, reviews the annual reports, appoints the external auditor, and approves the distribution of dividends to the Palestinian treasury.
+The General Assembly, which acts on behalf of the Palestinian people, is PIF's highest supervisory and oversight body.
+The General Assembly provides strategic guidance to the Board of Directors, reviews PIF's annual report, and ratifies the distribution of dividends to the Palestinian Treasury.